 Education and Certification

 CATA oversees the certification process of Certified Athletic Therapists across the country.
 In addition to completing a Bachelor’s degree, Athletic Therapists must complete the Athletic Therapy program at one of eight CATA-accredited institutions in Canada, including on-field and in-clinic practical training.
 Certification Candidates must hold a valid First Responder certificate and complete 1,200 hours of on-field and in-clinic practical training.
-Once qualified, Candidates attempt the National Certification Examination including a comprehensive written and practical exam.
+Once qualified, Candidates attempt the National Certification Examination which includes a comprehensive written exam.

 Once certified, Candidates receive the title Certified Athletic Therapist, designated by the letters CAT(C).